Matthieu Ricard: Awards and other activities

 Ricard received the French National Order of Merit for his humanitarian work in the East.
 He donates all proceeds from his books and conferences, as well as much of his time to over 200 humanitarian projects in Nepal, India and Tibet (www.karuna-shechen.org) which serve over 300,000 beneficiaries every year in the fields of health care, education and social service.
 He is also active for the preservation of the Himalayan cultural heritage (www.shechen.org).
 Since 1989, he has acted as the French interpreter for the Dalai Lama.

 Ricard has spoken on many international forums, including the World Happiness Forum, the United-Nations (as part of the Gross National Happiness resolution proposed by Bhutan), conferences held in Sydney, London, San Francisco and Singapore, the Global Economic Symposium, The World Government Summit and other venues.
 He has been invited ten times to the World Economic Forum.

 Personal meditation practice

 Ricard uses three types of meditation: compassion, open awareness, and analytic.
 He has spent a total of 5 years in solitary meditation, largely in a remote mountain hut.

-Veganism

-Ricard is a vegan.
-He promotes veganism and animal rights, on which he wrote his 2016 book A Plea for the Animals.